Choosing Maui snorkeling accommodations can be challenging because there are five areas to choose from. From south to north they are:

 Lahaina is on the central coast of west Maui.
 Unfortunately, there isn't much snorkeling in Lahaina, though there is some good snorkeling within 5-10 miles away, south and north.
 The accommodations in Lahaina are probably the most unique on the island, with a number of bed and breakfasts and small historic hotels.
 This town is the best for walking around and shopping, and also has a lot of restaurants and nightlife.

 Ka'anapali is a little way north of Lahaina on the central coast of west Maui.
-Black Rock is a legendary snorkel spot which is pretty good and there are a couple of great snorkeling spots just north and just south.
-It is also not too far of a drive to the further north snorkeling.
+Black Rock is a legendary snorkel spot which is good and there are a few more good snorkeling spots just north and just south.
+It is also not too far of a drive to the farther north snorkeling.
 Ka'anapali has sort of an exclusive resort feel.
-There are a number of Maui snorkeling resorts in the form of higher end hotels and condos right on the beach here, like: Sheraton Maui Resort & Spa, Ka’anapali Beach Hotel, The Whaler on Ka’anapali Beach, The Westin Maui Resort & Spa, and on the far south end is Hyatt Regency Maui Resort and Spa.
+There are a number of Maui snorkeling resorts in the form of higher end hotels and condos right on the beach here, like: Sheraton Maui Resort & Spa, Ka’anapali Beach Hotel, Aston at The Whaler on Ka'anapali Beach, The Westin Maui Resort & Spa, and on the far south end is Hyatt Regency Maui Resort and Spa.
 There are some restaurants, shopping and nightlife opportunities within the resorts.

-Kapalua and Napili are on the north coast of west Maui, north of Ka'anapali.
-There are a few great snorkeling spots around this area and you can drive a short way to Ka'anapali for some more.
+Honokowai, Napili, and Kapalua are on the north coast of west Maui, north of Ka'anapali.
+There are some good snorkeling spots around this area and you can drive a short way to Ka'anapali for some more.
 From here be aware that it is a pretty long drive down to south Maui where there are a lot more snorkeling opportunities.
-Condos are common in this area and there is also the high end hotel option.
+Condos are common in this area and there are also high end hotel options, like Ka'anapali Beach Club or Honua Kai Resort & Spa.
 The beaches are lined with Maui snorkeling resorts, hotels and condos, like: The Mauian Hotel on Napili Beach, and Napili Kai Beach Resort.
 These areas are a little more limited in terms of shopping and restaurants, though there are both.